Table of Contents

 Tip

-For example, if the Package Name you entered when creating the License Key was com.mycompany.myproject, you must set the Package Name here to com.mycompany.myproject, otherwise it will fail to run.
+For example, if the Package Name you filled in when creating the License Key is com.mycompany.myproject, then you must set the Package Name here to com.mycompany.myproject, otherwise it will fail to run.

 androidAPILevel